caolo-game/cao-lang/README.md

 # Cao-Lang

-The abstract, node based "language" that governs the actors in the game
+The abstract, node based "language" that governs the actors in the game CaoLo